ryanlayerlab/TEPEAK/README.md

 ### Start Options

-1. Species Name
+#### 1. Species Name

 Simply supply a species name and the location of a desired reference genome and TEPEAK will do the rest.

-Reference genome database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details)

-See Wiki for details on setting up the requirements for this option.

-Requirements: Find reference genome in NCBI database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details)
+**Requirements**: Find reference genome in NCBI database [Reference genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/) (See [wiki](https://github.com/mrburke00/TEPEAK/wiki/Choosing-a-reference-genome) for guide)

-Setup webscraper, NCBI SDK, and picard (see Wiki)
+Setup webscraper, NCBI SDK, and picard (See [wiki](https://github.com/mrburke00/TEPEAK/wiki/Species-Name-and-SRA-List-Startup) for instructions)

 Once the requirements are setup and a reference and species name is chosen navigate to Species Name Start below

-2. SRA List
+#### 2. SRA List

 Start with a list of SRA number for the same species

-Requirements: Find reference genome in NCBI database https://www.ncbi.nlm.nih.gov/datasets/genome/ (please see Wiki for details)
+**Requirements**: Find reference genome in NCBI database [Reference genome database](https://www.ncbi.nlm.nih.gov/datasets/genome/) (See [wiki](https://github.com/mrburke00/TEPEAK/wiki/Choosing-a-reference-genome) for guide)

-Setup NCBI SDK, and picard (see Wiki)
+Setup NCBI SDK, and picard (See [wiki](https://github.com/mrburke00/TEPEAK/wiki/Species-Name-and-SRA-List-Startup) for instructions)

 Once the requirements are setup and a reference and species name is chosen navigate to SRA List Start below

-3. Aligned BAMs
+#### 3. Aligned BAMs

 Insurveyor requires coordinate sorted, indexed with MC and MQ tags, BAM files.